chenhhu/chenhhu.github.io/_pages/about.md

 </p>

 <p align="justify">
-I will be joining the Department of Mechanics of Materials at Queen Mary University of London in the fall of 2026, collaborating with Professor Wei Tan.
+I will be joining the Department of Mechanics of Materials at Queen Mary University of London in the summer of 2026, collaborating with Professor Wei Tan.
 I am looking forward to collaborating with all professionals from both academia and industry.
 </p>

 ## Recent News
 ---
 [1] Big congratulations to Yijun Chen on his <b>Marie Skłodowska-Curie Postdoctoral Fellowship</b> application in 2025!
-It’s great to see research like this being recognised and supported, and I am really looking forward to working with Professor Wei Tan on it, at Queen Mary University of London.
+It’s great to see research like this being recognised and supported, and he will be really looking forward to working with Professor Wei Tan on it, at Queen Mary University of London.